Fecundity selection

 Although sexual selection and fecundity selection are distinct, it still may be difficult to interpret whether sexual dimorphism in nature is due to fecundity selection, or to sexual selection.
 Examples of fecundity selection in nature include self-incompatibility flowering plants, where pollen of some potential mates are not effective in forming seed, as well as bird, lizard, fly, and butterfly and moth species that are spread across an ecological gradient.

-Moreau-Lack's rule
+Moreau–Lack's rule

-Moreau (1944) suggested that in more seasonal environments or higher latitudes, fecundity depends on high mortality.
-Lack (1954) suggested differential food availability and management across latitudes play a role in offspring and parental fitness.
+In 1944, Reginald Ernest Moreau suggested that in more seasonal environments or higher latitudes, fecundity depends on high mortality.
+David Lack suggested in 1954 that differential food availability and management across latitudes play a role in offspring and parental fitness.
 Lack also highlighted that more opportunities for parents to collect food due to an increase in day-length towards the poles is an advantage.
 This means that moderately higher altitudes provide more successful conditions to produce more offspring.
 However, extreme day-lengths (i.e. at the poles) may work against parental survival as repetitive food searching would exhaust the parent.

-Together, the Moreau-Lack rule hypothesizes that fecundity increases with increasing latitude.
-Evidence supporting and doubting this claim has led to the consolidation of other predictions, which may better explain Moreau-Lack's rule.
+Together, the Moreau–Lack rule hypothesizes that fecundity increases with increasing latitude.
+Evidence supporting and doubting this claim has led to the consolidation of other predictions, which may better explain Moreau–Lack's rule.